kri-pa08/Animated-Coffee-Shop-Website/README.md

-Animacoffee shop website with HTML CSS and JavaScript
+Animatcoffee shop website with HTML CSS and JavaScript